1958 Nebraska Cornhuskers football team: Pittsburgh

-The downtrodden Cornhuskers, now 2–6 and watching their season slip away into disappointment, had every reason to just lay down in front of #14 Pittsburgh.
-For some reason, the Panthers held a commanding dominance over Nebraska year in and year out, owning the series at 15–3–3 heading into this game.
-Perhaps it was this circumstance that might have caused the Panthers to overlook the Cornhuskers, but once on the field it was the Pittsburgh players suddenly on their heels.
-The Cornhuskers played a stellar contest, holding the lead through the entire game and not allowing the Panthers to get their single touchdown until the fourth quarter on a long pass completion.
-Though dominated by their fellow conference opponents this year, the Cornhuskers were now 2–2 in nonconference play against major eastern teams, and the rare win against the rival Panthers was savored by all.
+The Cornhuskers were 2–6 against #14 Pittsburgh.
+The Panthers held dominance over Nebraska before, owning the series at 15–3–3 heading into this game.
+The Cornhuskers contested, holding the lead through the entire game and not allowing the Panthers to get their single touchdown until the fourth quarter on a long pass completion.
+Though dominated by their conference opponents this year, the Cornhuskers were then 2–2 in nonconference play against major eastern teams.